jlamendo/ansible-role-td-agent-bit/README.md

 >```

 #### flb_filters
 - Description: A list of dicts containing filters to be applied to data passing through td-agent-bit.
-No changes are made to the config, instead this is a 1:1 map from YAML to the td-agent-bit config.
+There is one special key, `filter_priority` that is used to set the order that the filters are templated out in, where 1 will be first.
+Filters without a priority set will be treated as priority 100, where no intentional changes are made to the order for filters of equal priority, but no guarantees of ordering are made other.
+Other than this special key, no changes are made to the config and this is a 1:1 map from YAML to the td-agent-bit config.
 Keys are case-sensitive.
 A key can be repeated with multiple values by setting the value to a list of desired values rather than a string.
 - Default: none
 - Example:
 > This example shows a block of td-agent-bit config, and an `flb_filters` value that would result in that config being created.